Connected Calls that abruptly disconnect without notice.

 Steps to Resolve

 - If connected to WIFI, connect via ethernet.
-Poor WIFI connectivity
+Poor WIFI connectivity can affect call stability issues

 If you have administrative access to your router, then please also do the following: